 As its name suggests, a growing Boxwood basil plant looks much akin to boxwood.
 Ocimum basilicum ‘Boxwood’ is a highly ornamental basil.
 This compact, round, bushy basil looks fabulous as a fragrant edging around the garden, in containers, or even trimmed into topiaries.
-Boxwood basil grows between 8-14 inches (20-36 cm.) wide and tall.
-It is suitable in USDA zones 9-11.
+Boxwood basil grows between 8 and 14 inches (20-36 cm.) wide and tall.
+It is suitable in USDA zones 9 to 11.

 How to Grow Boxwood Basil

 Like other basil varieties, Boxwood is a tender annual that likes both warm air and soil.
-Start seeds indoors 3-4 weeks prior to the last frost in your area in a good quality starting medium.
+Start seeds indoors three to four weeks prior to the last frost in your area in a good quality starting medium.
 Lightly cover the seeds and keep them moist.
-Germination will take place in 5-10 days at an optimal temperature of around 70 F. (21 C.).
+Germination will take place in five to ten days at an optimal temperature of around 70 degrees F. (21 C.).

 Boxwood Basil Care

 When temperatures have warmed enough to move the basil outside, select a site with full sun and well-draining soil.
 Keep the basil damp but not sodden; give it about an inch (2.5 cm.) of water each week depending upon weather conditions.
 If the Boxwood basil is container grown, it may need to be watered even more frequently.